lumapu/ahoy/Getting_Started.md

 *These pins can be changed from the /setup URL.*

 #### ESP8266 wiring example on WEMOS D1

-This is an example wiring using a Wemos D1 mini.<br>
+This is an example wiring using a Wemos D1 mini.

 ##### Schematic
 ![Schematic](https://ahoydtu.de/img/fritzing/esp8266_nrf_sch.png)

 ##### Symbolic view
 ![Symbolic](https://ahoydtu.de/img/fritzing/esp8266_nrf.png)

 #### ESP8266 wiring example on 30pin Lolin NodeMCU v3